Robertshannon96/Master_DSI_notes/README.md

 * significance level in hypothesis testing - probabiity we would be wrong when assuming the null
-* P value -the probility of seeing something THIS extreme OR MORE assuming the null hypothesis
+* P value -the probility of seeing something AS extreme OR MORE assuming the null hypothesis

+* Type 1 error -  You reject your null hypothesis when you shouldn't have
+* type 2 error - You fail to reject your null hypothesis when you should have

 1. Can matt land a kick flip 80% of the time?